https-github-com-Kushal997-das/Community-Support/.github/ISSUE_TEMPLATE/Let's learn.md

 ---
-name: Please Invite me to Let's Learn 📒
+name: Please Invite me to Let's Learn Community 🎯
 about: Create an issue to join the community 😃
 title: Invite me to the Community 🤗